Peill+Putzler Brügge Pendant Lamp

 Designer: To be appraised.

-Manufacturer:Peill + Putzler, Düren, Germany.
+Manufacturer:Peill+Putzler, Düren, Germany.

-Other versions: This Peill + Putzler Brügge pendant lamp exists in several variations.
+Other versions: This Peill+Putzler Brügge pendant lamp exists in several variations.
 Also produced as a flush mount in several sizes, wall lamps and table lamps.

 This one is model 70244.
 It must be from the 80s because these lamps appear for the first time in a 1979 catalogue named: Neuheiten (new).

-In 1995 the production of glass and lamps moved to Slovenia, Poland and the Czech Republic.
-Only the trading of lamps en glass stayed in Düren.
-1 year after the 100th anniversary in 2004, bankruptcy was filed.
+In the mid-1990s, production was gradually moved from Düren to Slovenia, Poland and the Czech Republic.
+Only the trading of lamps and glass remained in Düren.
+Although the company was able to celebrate its 100th anniversary, insolvency proceedings followed in 2005.

 Links (external links open in a new window)

-iF-Design awards for Peill + Putzler
+iF-Design awards for Peill+Putzler